Abortion can be difficult to talk about. These 14 strangers took it on anyway

 It's a way to ease any tension before three days of discussing one of the most button-pushing topics.
 Across the country, abortion access has been piecemeal since the Supreme Court issued its Dobbs v.
 Jackson Women’s Health Organization decision, overturning Roe v.
 Wade nearly two years ago.

-Around the time this group of 14 Wisconsin residents first found themselves in the same room together last December, exchanging curious hellos and guarded handshakes, a state trial court judge had just reconfirmed that an 1849 law in the state doesn’t apply to abortion.
+Around the time this group of 14 Wisconsin residents first found themselves in the same room together last December, exchanging curious hellos and guarded handshakes, a state trial court judge had just reconfirmed that null.

-Now, the procedure is available in the state up to 20 weeks post-fertilization, and the Wisconsin Supreme Court, with its narrow liberal majority, is deciding whether to take up the issue this spring.
+Now, the procedure is available in the state up to 20 weeks post-fertilization, and the Wisconsin Supreme Court, with its narrow liberal majority, is null.

 If the issue isn’t being decided by courts or lawmakers, voters are weighing in on their ballots.
-Four states this year, including Florida, already have abortion rights on the ballot.
-Abortion-rights supporters in six other states, including Arizona and Missouri, are attempting to get an item on the ballot for November.
+Four states this year, null, already have abortion rights on the ballot.
+Abortion-rights supporters in six other states, null and null, are attempting to get an item on the ballot for November.

 The back-and-forth has become familiar to women and pregnant people in many states around the country.